fredlcore/BSB-LAN/BSB_lan/BSB_lan/README.txt

       - Introduce valid ranges for parameters
           To make the access safer when setting values for parameters, the valid ranges should be added to the command table

-      - Add read-only flag for parameters
-          To make the access safer add a flag for parameters, that can be read only.

       - Test and maybe extend the system to work with LPB instead of BSB.